College Autism Summit 2021

 Employers and Employment in a Neurodiverse World

-In this year’s edition of the employment panel, an employer, a lawyer, and a vocational rehab specialist will discuss emerging trends in Neurodiverse Employment.
+In this year’s edition of the employment panel, an employer, a campus administrator, an employment consultant/coach, and a vocational rehab specialist will discuss emerging trends in neurodiverse employment.

 - Marcelle Ciampi, M.Ed. – Ambassador and Senior Manager Diversity, Equity & Inclusion, Ultranauts Inc